8shashank/dropbox_clone/REVIEW.md

 *Provide a 1-3 paragraph overview of the architecture of the code and the design rationale.*

-This code adds to the syncFile function.
-The added feature keeps a log of what files are being changed.
-When files have changed, the user is then prompted to type in a username that is then stored in the log file as well.
-The log file is written in the SyncFile function and more specifically, written in the srcHandler.readFile function.
+This codes adds a feature that enables the dropbox application to delete files.
+This is done by creating a user menu in the terminal command line that gives users the option to delete certain files in the folder.
+This command deletes the file from both folders.
+To achieve this, two functions were created.
+One to search the list of files in a folder and the other to delete the file.
+An extra function was added to implement valid user operations for the command line.

 ## Suggested Reading Materials
 No suggested readings.